Ninjago: Rebooted: Direction

-The Rebooted episodes were directed by Jens Møller, Martin Skov, Michael Helmuth Hansen, Peter Hausner and Trylle Vilstrup.
+The Rebooted episodes were directed by Peter Hausner, Martin Skov, Michael Helmuth Hansen, Trylle Vilstrup and Jens Møller.

 Animation

 The animation for the third season was produced at Wil Film ApS in Denmark.

 Release

-The first two episodes of the season titled The Surge and The Art of the Silent Fist were released on Cartoon Network on 29 January 2014.
-The third and fourth episodes titled Blackout and The Curse of the Golden Master were not released until 16 April 2014.
+The first two episodes of the season titled The Surge and The Art of the Silent Fist were released on Cartoon Network on January 29, 2014.
+The third and fourth episodes titled Blackout and The Curse of the Golden Master were not released until April 16, 2014.
 The second half of the season was released in July and November 2014.
-The episodes were also released in pairs with Enter the Digiverse and Codename: Arcturus being released on 13 July 2014, and The Void and The Titanium Ninja being released on 26 November of the same year.
+The episodes were also released in pairs with Enter the Digiverse and Codename: Arcturus being released on July 13, 2014, and The Void and The Titanium Ninja being released on November 26 of the same year.

 Synopsis

-Inspired from Zane's late father, Ninjago City was rebuilt by Cyrus Borg into a futuristic metropolis with more advanced technology.
-However, the Overlord survives his defeat and returns as a computer virus and took control of all of Borg's technology and got an army of Nindroids.
-The Overlord wanted to steal Lloyd's golden powers that made him the Golden Ninja, with the help from Pythor.
-The ninja had to stop the Overlord from becoming the unstoppable Golden Master, who had once terrorised the serpentine.
+Inspired from Zane's late father and creator, the ruined Ninjago City was rebuilt by Cyrus Borg into a futuristic metropolis with more advanced technology called New Ninjago City.
+However, the Overlord survives his defeat and returns as a digital computer virus and took control of all of Borg's technology and got an army of Nindroids.
+The Digital Overlord with the help from Pythor wants to steal Lloyd's golden powers that made him into the Golden Ninja, The Ninjas must to stop the Digital Overlord from becoming the unstoppable Golden Master, who had once terrorised the Serpentine.